Have a Nice Day!

 Only about an hour from home, we have been to Horicon Marsh many times over the years.
 It’s a great place to get your big-bird fix and enjoy the great outdoors at its finest.
 It is the site of both a national and a state wildlife refuge and is the largest freshwater cattail marsh in the United States.

-This place has it all – a 7,000-pound wooly mammoth (made of steel rebar), all types of waterfowl, frogs and turtles – with a great dose of flowers and colorful weeds during the summer months to add to its beauty.
+A 7,000-pound wooly mammoth (made of steel rebar), all types of waterfowl, frogs and turtles – with a great dose of flowers and colorful weeds during the summer months to add to its beauty.

 At over 30 square miles, there are several entrances to the Marsh.
 The photos above and below were taken near the Education and Visitor Center just off Hwy 28.
 With many wildlife education programs, a spectacular Marsh viewing area with binoculars for a birds-eye view, and the Explorium on the lower level, this visitor center offers a wonderful glimpse into marsh life.
 From the Visitor Center there is access to miles of trails that encircle the marsh.